Lightning-AI/pytorch-lightning/src/lightning/data/README.md

     "image": Image.fromarray(np.random.randint(0, 256, (32, 32, 3), np.uint8)),
     "class": np.random.randint(10),
   }
-  return data # The data is serialized into bytes and stored into chunks by the optimize operator.
+  # The data is serialized into bytes and stored into chunks by the optimize operator.
+  # Lightning Data supports any data structures or types.
+Serialize whatever you need.
+  return data

 if __name__ == "__main__":
     optimize(